aniket0608/gcp-progress/README.md

 # Google Developers Student Club - National Forensic Sciences University

-This is the official GitHub Organization of GDSC-NFSY. \
+This is the official GitHub Organization of GDSC-NFSU. \
 GDSCs are a university-based community group for students interested in Google developer technologies.
 Students from all UG or PG programs with an interest in growing as a developer are welcome.
 By joining a GDSC, students grow their knowledge in a p2p learning environment and build solutions.

 ## Connect with us!